Galley: Modern Query Optimization for Sparse Tensor Programs: Logical Optimizer

-While this captures many important problems, it lacks the flexibility needed to support a general tensor processing system.
-For example, consider a slightly modified version of the SDDMM kernel,
+\Ifive{Similarly to Galley, the FAQ paper described the optimization problem as selecting an optimal elimination order over the aggregated variables.} Though this framework captures many important problems, it lacks the flexibility needed to support a general tensor processing system.
+Consider a slightly modified version of the SDDMM kernel:

-This expression is not an FAQ query because it mixes addition and multiplication within the pointwise expression.
-Similarly, our logistic regression example, $\sigma(\sum_jX_{ij}\theta_j)$ cannot be expressed as an FAQ because the aggregate occurs within the $\sigma$.
-Galley's logical optimizer extends this framework by accommodating arbitrary pointwise function composition and arbitrary placement of aggregates within expressions.
+This expression is not an FAQ query because it mixes addition and multiplication in the pointwise expression.
+Galley extends this framework to accommodate arbitrary pointwise expressions and placement of aggregates within expressions.

-\magda{In the tech-report version, where there are no space constraints, it would be great to repeat at the end of this section what is the final output of this step.
-For example, what output gets produced for the Example in Figure 5.}